Skip to main content

 Tier overrides

-Certain signals force a minimum tier:
+Some signals force a minimum tier regardless of the score:

 SignalMinimum tier